marinemnrd/Covid_Dash_OpenSource/README.md

 # Project Description :clipboard:

 Covid Open Source Dashboard is an interactive Visualisation tool providing an overview of the evolution of different Covid-19 Pandemic indicators as a function of time.
-The available Indicators are :
+The available indicators are :

 - Cumulated Number of Cases
 - Cumulated Number of Deaths